Skip to content

 by Knut Pohl 11/15/2011

 Binding assembly has to be done in the sports store, right?
 That's actually correct.
 Actually.
-Because there are many reasons for fitting bindings yourself: Used skis, unconventional bindings or binding positions or the cost factor, in addition to a lack of trust in the local ski shop that specializes in system bindings
+Because there are many reasons for fitting bindings yourself: Used skis, unconventional bindings or binding positions or the cost factor, in addition to a lack of trust in the local ski shop that specializes in alpine system bindings.

 And you definitely have that if you are not plagued with two club feet on your wrists.
 And any concerns about not being able to keep up with professional assembly are unjustified.
 With a little sensitivity, care and tool mastery, you can easily achieve the quality and precision of a store assembly with a drill jig - or even surpass it.